|Course Load & Credits||Pass/Fail Courses|

 An overload is 20 or more credits.
 An underload is less than 12 credits and is considered part-time.
 Both an underload and an overload require the student to file a petition with the Registrar BEFORE the student goes through enrollment clearance.
 First-year students are not permitted to take an overload during their first year of attendance.
 Additionally, it is not advisable for a first-year student to request an underload.
 (Students will be charged an additional fee for every credit over 19 for which they are enrolled.)

 What are the purposes of the Foundation requirements?

 - To direct students into courses that cover a broad range of human inquiry and creativity.

 - To provide students with a variety of approaches to exploring, analyzing, and appreciating the world around them.

 What do these Foundation requirements look like?

 - There are twelve requirements.
 Three of these require up to three courses.
 Eight of these require only one course.
-The remaining one is a citizenship requirement which requires two non-credit bearing courses to be completed in the first year.
+The remaining one is a citizenship requirement which is a one-credit bearing course to be completed in the first semester.

 - Each Foundation requirement is expressed as a description of what a student should be experiencing and learning in these courses.
 Students should read these descriptions carefully.